 3. Raw foods are in their purest state (organic).
 Unaltered by heat, chemicals, stabilizers, preservatives, colorings, additives, etc.

-4. They are packed with nutrients in most body-available form:
+4. They are packed with nutrients in their most body-available forms:

 5. Raw diet provides more vitamins, minerals, antioxidants, etc.- than any other diet!